Kwando Lagoon Camp

 Best time to Visit

 Good time to visit

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your vacation to Kwando Lagoon Camp or take a look at our itineraries to Okavango Delta and Moremi
+Call us on 65 3165 4050 to start planning your holiday to Kwando Lagoon Camp or take a look at our itineraries to Botswana

 Kwando Lagoon Camp is a eight-room camp, lying on the shady banks of the Kwando River and set among tall and ancient African ebony and marula trees, overlooking the Kwando River with its resident pods of hippo, perfect for exploring by boat.